random532/brut/README.md

 - create/destroy disks or slices, add, remove, modify, resize partitions
 - set labels or attributes
 - write .img files to disk (with optional sha checksum checking)
+- add file systems (ufs, ntfs)

 As it has a GUI, its use is self-explanatory.

 Todo:
-- include creating file systems (newfs and others)
+- improve creating file systems
 - remove printfs, ..
 - add screenshots